-Pickleball paddles have evolved significantly since the sport was first played in 1965.
+Pickleball paddles have evolved significantly since the sport was first played in 1965, so you want to find the best material for your pickleball paddle.

 Originally made from wood, modern paddles now leverage technological advancements and can be crafted from materials used in rocket ships!
 The material of your pickleball paddle plays a crucial role in your performance on the court, each offering unique benefits suited to different playing styles.
 In this article, I will explain the different types of pickleball paddle core materials and face materials.
 I’ll also show how they can enhance your performance and shot-hitting ability.